YellowSacSpider/Xaikatana/Xaikatana/README.md

-Xaikatana are based on GZdoom engine and temporarily Freedoom2
+Xaikatana are based on GZdoom engine and temporarily Freedoom2 free open source game inspired Daikatana.
+If you want play you must got Freedoom2.wad and GZdoom.
+If all you have then drag and drop .pk3 file on gzdoom.exe or add in gzdoom config file under [Global.Autoload] - Path=$PROGDIR/Xaikatana.pk3.
+All scripts and resources are available in .pk3.
+Its a Alpha Version of Xaikatana!